migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. Is each member the same?

-...
-No each has a different gift

 Q. What are we exhorted to do?

-... exercise our gift

 Q. What happens to a body if a member stops functioning?

-...
-The body is crippled

 Q. What are you currently doing in the Church?